-The laws and registration process for sole proprietors, LLCs, corporations, and partnerships vary.
+The laws and registration process for sole proprietors, LLCs, corporations, and partnerships vary state by state.
 If you’re stuck, the IRS is a good place to start.

 Next, you need to register your business with the IRS to receive your Employer Identification number (EIN).
 Your EIN is like a Social Security number for your business and is necessary for filing your taxes.
 You can sign up for one online here.
 Again, there are certain circumstances where you may not need one.
 To see if you do, the IRS has a short survey you can fill out.